fbpx

 Chlamydia is the most common STI around today, but it’s also easily cured.
 The infection stems from a type of bacteria that can be passed along from person to person during vaginal, oral and anal sex.

-All you have to do is take one dose of the antibiotic specified in your Stigma Health results one time, that’s it!
-For a limited time, we can even provide the script for you without the need for you to pay for an additional consultation.
-Your script will be automatically posted to you at the address you provide us when you order your Pathology Referral.
-Now that doesn’t sound too stressful right?
-However, you should refrain from any sexual activity for one week to let the infection fully resolve and get tested again 3 months after to make absolutely sure the infection is gone.
+For a limited time, we can even provide the script for you without you needing to pay for an additional consultation.
+Your script will be automatically posted to you at the address you provide us when you order your pathology referral.
+Now that doesn’t sound too stressful, right?

-Get Judgement FREE Test
+Get Judgement free Chlamydia Test today

 keyboard_arrow_up